Reality is Architectural — Identity → Frame → Boundary → Drift → Correction

 Governance Track

-A guided reading path through AI governance, execution authority, admissibility, drift, and state-based correction.
+A guided reading path through AI governance, execution authority, admissibility, liability, runtime control, drift, and state-based correction.

 The Governance Series — From Observation to Admissibility